discordjs/guide/guide/slash-commands/autocomplete.md

 Autocomplete allows you to dynamically provide a selection of values to the user, based on their input, rather than relying on static choices.
 In this section we will cover how to add autocomplete support to your commands.

 ::: tip
-This page is a follow-up to the [slash commands page](/slash-commands/advanced-creation.md) covering options and option choices.
-Please carefully read those first so that you can understand the methods used in this section.
+This page is a follow-up to the [slash commands](/slash-commands/advanced-creation.md) section covering options and option choices.
+Please carefully read those pages first so that you can understand the methods used in this section.
 :::

 ## Enabling autocomplete